You can help reduce your risk of developing coronary heart disease (CHD).

 - foods that contain coconut or palm oil

-A balanced diet should still include unsaturated fats.
-These have been shown to increase levels of good cholesterol.
+Include unsaturated fats in your diet.
+These can increase levels of good cholesterol.
 Unsaturated fats help reduce any blockages in your arteries.

 Foods high in unsaturated fat include: